Adam Calhoun

-Adam Theodore Calhoun is an American rapper, singer, songwriter, and comedian.
+Adam Bradley Calhoun (born September 5, 1980) is an American rapper, singer, songwriter, and YouTube vlogger.
 He is active as a social media personality and has released a number of albums.
-His most successful album was a collaboration with Tom MacDonald, titled The Brave, released in 2022.
+His most successful album was a collaborative project with Tom MacDonald, titled The Brave, released in 2022.
 The same year, he released another album named Country Rap Tunes.
+A sequel to The Brave, entitled The Brave 2, was released the following year.